quailjs/quail/docs/tests/tableSummaryDescribesTable.rst

 .. php:class:: tableSummaryDescribesTable

-<p>Table <code>summary</code> elements should describe the navigation tools and structure of the table, as well as provide an overview of what the table describes.</p>
+Table <code>summary elements should describe the navigation tools and structure of the table, as well as provide an overview of what the table describes.